Friday, 26 July

 Some of us humans are happier living away from our homeland.
 We feel more comfortable where we are less quantifiable, less easily classified.
 I have recently discovered that this may also be true for pianos.

-If I was a bit concerned about Tasha the dog’s adjustment to our new life in the Perche, I was more worried about the acclimation of my wood and ivory companion, the Carl H Hintze Flügel that had probably never left Berlin since it was built in 1907.
+If I was a bit concerned about Tasha the dog’s adjustment to our new life in the Perche, I was more worried about the acclimation of my wood and ivory companion, the Carl H Hintze Flügel that had probably never left Berlin since its inception in 1907.

 Though I came to it late, playing the piano is an important part of my life and it’s actually surprising that I have barely mentioned it in this blog these last five years.
 Perhaps because my childhood associations to music, beyond listening, are tainted by disappointment and distress.
 I won’t bore you with the details but my parents did not put much stock in a musical education and I reached adulthood shamefully unable to locate middle C on the piano.